-In the January 1, 2014 actuarial valuation, the actuarial cost method was used.
-The actuarial assumptions included a 4.0% investment rate of return per annum.
-The projected annual healthcare cost trend is 9% initially, reduced by decrements to an ultimate rate of 5.0% for years 2018 and later.
+In the July 1, 2015 actuarial valuation, the actuarial cost method was used.
+The actuarial assumptions included a 4.5% investment rate of return per annum.
+The projected annual healthcare cost trend is 8.5% initially, reduced by decrements to an ultimate rate of 5.0% for years 2024 and later.
 The UAAL is being amortized as a level dollar amount over an open basis.
-The remaining amortization period at June 30, 2015 was 30 years.
+The remaining amortization period at June 30, 2016 was 30 years.

-NOTE 17 - RISK MANAGEMENT
+NOTE 16 - RISK MANAGEMENT

 The School District is exposed to various risks of loss related to torts; theft of, damage to, or destruction of assets; errors or omissions; injuries to employees; or natural disasters.
 During fiscal year 2015, the School District was a member of the New Hampshire Public Risk Management Exchange (Primex3) Workers' Compensation and Property/Liability Programs.
+This entity is considered a public entity risk pool, currently operating as common risk management and insurance program for member School Districts and cities.

-The New Hampshire Public Risk Management Exchange (Primex3) Workers' Compensation and Property/Liability Programs are pooled risk management programs under RSAs 5-B and 281-A. Coverage was provided from July 1 to June 30, 2015 by Primex3, which retained \$1,000,000 of each workers' compensation loss, \$500,000 of each liability loss, and \$200,000 of each property loss.
+The New Hampshire Public Risk Management Exchange (Primex3) Workers' Compensation and Property/Liability Programs is a are pooled risk management programs under RSAs 5-B and 281-A. Coverage was provided from July 1 to June 30, 2016 by Primex3, which retained \$1,000,000 of each workers' compensation loss, \$500,000 of each liability loss, and \$200,000 of each property loss.
 The Board has decided to self-insure the aggregate exposure and has allocated funds based on actuarial analysis for that purpose.
-The estimated net contribution from the Pelham School District billed and paid for the year ended June 30, 2015 was \$85,616 for workers' compensation and \$62,658 for property/liability.
+The estimated net contribution from the Pelham School District billed and paid for the year ended June 30, 2016 was \$79,880 for workers' compensation and \$60,638 for property/liability.
 The workers' compensation section of the self-insurance membership agreement permits Primex3 to make additional assessments to members should there be a deficiency in contributions for any member year, not to exceed the member's annual contribution.
 GASB Statement No. 10 requires members of a pool with a sharing risk to disclose if such an assessment is probable, and a reasonable estimate of the amount, if any.
-At this time, Primex3 foresees no likelihood of any additional assessment for this or any prior year.
+At this time.
+Primex3 foresees no likelihood of any additional assessment for this or any prior year.

-NOTE 18 - CONTINGENT LIABILITIES
+NOTE 17 - CONTINGENT LIABILITIES